Spring Facts

 On these two days each year, the tilt of Earth’s axis aligns so perfectly that the sun appears to rise exactly in the east and set exactly in the west.[20]

-• Human Behavior & Health
+• Spring Changes Human Behavior

 Spring is breakup season